andyfusniak/scs-json-codec/README.md

 This module provides a JSON codec for Alex Edwards' [SCS: HTTP Session Management for Go](https://github.com/alexedwards/scs/).
 It is not recommended for use in production but rather the codec is designed to be useful whilst developing locally.

 SCS uses its default `GobCodec` which is more efficent and suitable for production.
 However, but it is not human readable making it harder to work with during development.
-By encoding the session data as JSON it is easier to inspect the session data in the database.
+By encoding the session data as JSON it is easier to inspect the session data in the store.

 # Example usage

-There is a working example in the `example` directory.
+There is a working example in the `example` directory that demonstrates its use with the sqlite3store.
 To run the example, first clone this repository and then run the following commands:

 ```shell
 $ go run example/main.go